 It’s important that if you’re going to take the big jump and start working for yourself, you give yourself the best possible chance of hitting the ground running and making money as soon as possible.
 To help, we’ve looked at all the expert advice and put together a list of the most common mistakes that people make when launching a new business.
 Avoid these, and you’re one step up the ladder already.

-1. Opening A Business That Not Enough People Are Interested In
+1. Opening A Small Business That Not Enough People Are Interested In

 They say that if you do what you love for a living, you’ll never truly work a day in your life.
 That’s true, so long as what you love doing actually makes money.
 You might be very interested in Japanese anime, for example, but it only makes sense to open up a store selling it if enough people around you are also interested in it, and want to buy it.